matthewjosephtaylor/say-my-name/README.md

 Create a CA/Certificate service that signs certs for local nodes, with a root certificate that the user can add to their OS/browser/application, or other list of trusted root certificates.

-Combine both DNS and Certificate services into one seem-less whole.
+Combine both DNS and Certificate services into one seamless whole.

 # How to use